Offirmo/web-tech-experiments/blg/javascript-daily/201609xx-tips-shebangs.md

 Hello, Jack :-(
 ```

 It works!
 Same behaviour as running `node index.js Joe Jack`.

-Then how about running pure ES6 code using ES6 modules ?
+Let's do better: how about running pure ES6 code using ES6 modules ?
 The [`babel-node`](https://babeljs.io/docs/usage/cli/) executable, exposed by the [`babel-cli`](https://www.npmjs.com/package/babel-cli) npm module and a trivial bit of config allows that:

 ```
 npm i --save  babel-cli  babel-preset-es2015-node6